rjaros/kvision/README.md

 The comprehensive [KVision guide](https://kvision.gitbook.io/kvision-guide/) is published on GitBook.

-The API documentation, generated with new Dokka 1.4, is available at [https://rjaros.github.io/kvision/index.html](https://rjaros.github.io/kvision/index.html).
+The API documentation, generated with new Dokka, is available at [https://rjaros.github.io/kvision/index.html](https://rjaros.github.io/kvision/index.html).

 You can also look at [KVision blog posts at dev.to](https://dev.to/t/kvision/latest) and you can talk with KVision users and developers on Kotlin Slack [#kvision](https://kotlinlang.slack.com/messages/kvision/) channel and on the [Discord server](https://discord.gg/SdsN3arN2w).